• Grand Challenges Initiative fellow working with Chapman students

 Dr. Robert de Bruijn

-Current Position: Lecturer, Biology, Tufts University
+Current Position: Lecturer of Biology, Tufts University

 GCI Fellow 2018-2020